 Remember the part about electromagnetic induction in the speaker driver's voice coil?
 As an audio signal passes through the voice coil, a varying magnetic field is induced that causes the voice coil to move within the magnetic structure of the driver.

 Well, the opposite also holds true: as the voice coil moves within the magnetic field, an electrical voltage is induced across it.

 Therefore, as the audio signal flows through the voice coil and causes it to move, an electrical signal is induced through the voice coil in opposition to the audio signal.

-So then, the amplifier’s output circuitry actually acts as the main electrical load on the voice coil at the same time that the voice coil acts as the main electrical load on the amplifier’s output.
+So then, the amplifier's output circuitry acts as the main electrical load on the voice coil while the voice coil acts as the main electrical load on the amplifier's output.